alihhussain/azure-serverless-workshop/02_app-service/02_app-service.md

 You create this deployment user only once; you can use it for all your Azure deployments.

-[!NOTE] Record the user name and password.
-You need them to deploy the web app later.
+*Record the user name and password.
+You need them to deploy the web app later.*

 ### Create Resource Group